 The service also has sufficient and appropriate insurance cover for both external and internal activities and transportation.

 There is an accessible toilet for use by service users and access to the lounge, dining area and garden are easy and covered by risk assessments.

-People were supported to have sufficient to eat and drink and people are involved in making their own choices around lunch, snacks and drinks.
+People were supported to eat and drink and are involved in making their own choices around lunch, snacks and drinks.
 Activities are an important aspect of this service and it is playing a positive role in keeping people living with dementia at home and remaining part of the community.
 It is also playing an important role in supporting those family members to continue to care for their relatives who are living with dementia.

 Reviews are undertaken annually or more regularly if a person’s needs change, and both the service user and his/her carer are involved in these reviews.

 The Mental Capacity Act 2005 applies to all adults over the age of 18 years and the service does ensure that it complies with this important legislation.

 Mrs. Chapman has many years of experience in caring for and delivering services to people with dementia and displays great knowledge of the various and differing needs of people with this diagnosis.

 Feedback from surveys continue to be very positive as to the quality of the service, and comments include: ‘Jenny is a wonderful caring person’; ‘lots of stimulation and support’; ‘cannot see how an excellent service can be improved’; ‘well satisfied’; ‘Jenny is lovely and was always warm, patient and friendly with Mum, the assessment she did of Mum before she joined the group was very thorough.’
 An analysis of surveys is now published on the service’s website.